Select an option below to read their profiles.

 Lyndsey joined the ILC-UK in October 2011 as an Administration and Events Assistant before becoming Office and Events Coordinator in July 2012, and Office and Events Manager in March 2014.
 She graduated from the Birmingham School of Acting, formerly the Birmingham School of Speech and Drama, in 2004.
 Coming from a varied background in theatre, admin and events, she is no stranger to deadlines and organisation.
 Lyndsey manages the busy range of ILC-UK events whilst ensuring the smooth running of the ILC-UK office.

-George joined the ILC UK in July 2014 as a Research, Policy and Events Intern.
-He recently graduated from the University of Leeds with a First Class Honours Degree in Politics and has a keen interest in demographic change, particularly in the social implications of ageing populations.
+George joined the ILC UK in July 2014 as an intern after graduating from the University of Leeds with a First Class Honours Degree in Politics.
+Now Research and Policy Officer, George has a keen interest in demographic change, with his research focussing on health and social care policy.

 Isla Rippon began a joint UCL and ILC-UK Impact PhD Studentship in October 2012.
 As part of her PhD she is currently looking at the experiences of discrimination at older ages using data from the English Longitudinal Study of Ageing (ELSA).
 Isla completed an MSc in Demography and Health at the London School of Hygiene and Tropical Medicine in September 2012.
 She has previously worked as a Policy Officer for the Royal College of General Practitioners and as an Assistant Librarian at the HM Treasury and Cabinet Office Library.
 Isla is interested in the social and economic determinants of wellbeing at older ages, and the policy implications of research.